 Sign up for the Your Parliament newsletter to find out how you can get involved

 Take a tour of Parliament and enjoy a delicious afternoon tea by the River Thames

 See some of the sights you’ll encounter on a tour of Parliament

 Book a school visit, classroom workshop or teacher-training session

 The Science and Technology Committee intends to host a Brexit and science summit in February 2018, to identify actions needed now to mitigate risks and exploit opportunities for UK science, research and innovation after Brexit.
 The Committee aims to present the results to Government at the start of phase-II of the Brexit negotiations with the EU.

 To help inform this initiative, the Committee would welcome written submissions by 5 February.

 Evidence given by Sam Gyimah MP, Minister for Universities, Science, Research and Innovation, and Amanda Dickins, Deputy Director, EU Exit: Science and Innovation, Department for Business, Energy and Industrial Strategy

 There are currently no public meetings scheduled.

-Science and Technology Committee publishes report on Brexit, science and innovation
+Science and Technology Committee publishes Government response to Brexit, science and innovation report